 It is a good idea to borrow as much as you can

 - Your business may qualify to borrow more than you need right now.
 But why would you saddle yourself with payments that are higher than necessary?
 You’re paying interest on the money you borrowed.
-That’s money you could be using for some other business purpose.
-Borrow the right amount as much as you need, but not more.
+That’s money you could be used for some other business purpose.
+Borrow the right amount as much as you need, but no more.

 - With terms, you can afford to repay.
 What if you don’t qualify for a single business loan that meets your needs?
 This is where working with the right alternative lender may make all the difference.

 - The alternative business loan financing industry has grown steadily since the Great Recession.
 Today, many online business lenders are entirely legitimate.